 Goal 1 – Self Determination

-Lehigh Valley Center for Independent Living (LVCIL) will partner with Jewish Family Service of the Lehigh Valley (JFSLV) to promote Supported Decision Making (SDM) through a project called SDMPA.
-The goal is to create systems change by educating the community on viable alternatives to guardianship and will have a cross-disability focus on youth of transition-age.
+Lehigh Valley Center for Independent Living (LVCIL) and the Jewish Family Service of the Lehigh Valley (JFSLV) will partner through a project called Supported Decision Making PA (SDMPA).
+The goal is to create systems change by educating the community on viable alternatives to guardianship.
+The project will have a cross-disability focus on youth of transition age.
 SDMPA will have four target audiences: individuals with disabilities, families, supports coordinators, and school personnel.
-The project’s activities and products will include education and outreach (virtually and in-person), surveys, a Stakeholders Advisory Council, a train the trainer manual, and a toolbox of resources for people with disabilities to use on their journey to become decision makers.
+The project’s activities and products will include: education and outreach (virtually and in-person); surveys; a stakeholders advisory council; a train-the-trainer manual; and a toolbox of resources for people with disabilities to use on their journey to become decision-makers.

 Objective 1.B: Formal and Informal Community Supports